telerik/kendo-ui-core/docs/controls/data-management/treelist/overview.md

 You are able to independently control vertical and horizontal scrolling.

 When scrolling is enabled, the TreeList renders two tables&mdash;one for the header area and one for the scrollable data area.
 This ensures that the header area of the TreeList is always visible during vertical scrolling.
-Take the two tables into account when you need to manually make Javascript or CSS updates to the Grid tables.
+Take the two tables into account when you need to manually make JavaScript or CSS updates to the Grid tables.

 ###### Example